Rebecca (novel)

-Rebecca is a 1938 Gothic novel written by English author Daphne du Maurier.
-The novel depicts an unnamed young woman who impetuously marries a wealthy widower, before discovering that both he and his household are haunted by the memory of his late first wife, the title character.
+Rebecca is a 1938 Gothic novel by the English author Daphne du Maurier.
+It depicts an unnamed young woman who impetuously marries a wealthy widower, before discovering that both he and his household are haunted by the memory of his late first wife, the title character.

 A bestseller which has never gone out of print, Rebecca sold 2.8 million copies between its publication in 1938 and 1965.
 It has been adapted numerous times for stage and screen, including a 1939 play by du Maurier herself, the film Rebecca (1940), directed by Alfred Hitchcock, which won the Academy Award for Best Picture, and the 2020 remake directed by Ben Wheatley for Netflix.
+The story has been adapted as a musical.

-The novel is remembered especially for the character Mrs Danvers, the West Country estate Manderley, and its opening line: "Last night, I dreamt I went to Manderley again."
+The novel is remembered especially for the character of Mrs. Danvers, the West Country estate Manderley, which du Maurier's editor noted "is as much an atmosphere as a tangible erection of stones and mortar", and its opening line: "Last night, I dreamt I went to Manderley again."

 Plot

+In a scene-setting introduction, the unnamed narrator dreams of her husband's estate, Manderley, lamenting that she cannot return.
+Time has passed since its destruction, during which the couple have settled into "a quiet peace" in small Mediterranean hotels.

-While working as the companion to a rich American woman on holiday in Monte Carlo, the unnamed narrator, a naïve young woman in her early 20s, becomes acquainted with a wealthy Englishman, Maxim de Winter, a 42-year-old widower.
-After a fortnight of courtship, she agrees to marry him and, after the wedding and honeymoon, accompanies him to his mansion in Cornwall, the beautiful estate Manderley.
+In her early twenties, while working as a companion to a rich American woman on holiday in Monte Carlo, the narrator meets the wealthy 42-year-old Maxim de Winter.
+He is a widower whose wife, Rebecca, drowned in a sailing accident a year earlier.
+After a fortnight of courtship, she becomes the second Mrs de Winter and accompanies him to Manderley, his estate in Cornwall, where she is introduced to Mrs Danvers, housekeeper and former lady's maid to Rebecca.

-Mrs Danvers, the sinister housekeeper, was profoundly devoted to the first Mrs de Winter, Rebecca, who died in a sailing accident about a year before Maxim and the second Mrs de Winter met.
-She continually attempts to undermine the narrator psychologically, subtly suggesting to her that she will never attain the beauty, urbanity, and charm her predecessor possessed.
-Whenever the narrator attempts to make changes at Manderley, Mrs Danvers describes how Rebecca ran it when she was alive.
+Mrs Danvers continually attempts to undermine the narrator psychologically, suggesting to her that she will never attain the beauty and elegance her predecessor possessed.
+She shows the narrator the west wing of the house, which overlooks the sea.
+The west wing was formerly Rebecca's bedroom, which she has preserved as a shrine to her late mistress.
+When the narrator makes small requests, Mrs Danvers and the other staff describe how Rebecca ran Manderley when she was alive.
 Cowed by Mrs Danvers' imposing manner and the other members of West Country society's unwavering reverence for Rebecca, the narrator becomes isolated.

-The narrator is soon convinced that Maxim regrets his impetuous decision to marry her and is still deeply in love with the seemingly perfect Rebecca.
-In an attempt to please him, she revives the Manderley costume ball, a custom Rebecca had instated, with the help of Mrs Danvers.
-On her suggestion, the narrator wears a replica of the dress shown in a portrait of one of the house's former inhabitants, ignorant of the fact that Rebecca had worn the same costume to much acclaim shortly before her death.
-When the narrator enters the hall and Maxim sees the dress, he angrily orders her to change.
+The narrator is soon convinced that Maxim regrets his impetuous decision to marry her, and that he is still deeply in love with the seemingly perfect Rebecca.
+At the pressing of neighbours, Manderley hosts a costume ball, a custom Rebecca had instated.
+Mrs Danvers suggests the narrator wears a replica of the dress from a portrait of one of the house's former inhabitants.
+When the narrator enters the hall and Maxim sees the dress, he angrily orders her to change; Rebecca had worn the same costume to much acclaim shortly before her death.